VcamX/alfred-cc98-hot-topic/README.md

-# alfred-cc98-hot-topic
+# CC98 Hot Topics for Alfred
-Alfred 2 workflow for displaying hot topics of CC98
+Alfred 2 workflow for displaying hot topics of CC98 BBS

+## Credits

+This workflow works with [alfred-workflow](https://github.com/deanishe/alfred-workflow).